videojs/videojs-contrib-hls/README.md

 Fired immediately after a new master or media playlist has been downloaded.
 By default, the tech only downloads playlists as they are needed.

+#### mediachange

+Fired when a new playlist becomes the active media playlist.
+Note that the actual rendering quality change does not occur simultaneously with this event; a new segment must be requested and the existing buffer depleted first.

 ### Testing